-- progress our sponsored clinical trials AMELI-01, BALLI-01 and MELANI-01, and initiate additional clinical trials for other self-owned product candidates; - continue to advance the research and development of our current and future immuno-oncology product candidates; - initiate additional clinical studies for, or additional pre-clinical development of, our immuno-oncology product candidates; - further develop and refine the manufacturing process for our immuno-oncology product candidates; - bring online; and commence production at our in-house manufacturing facilities and change or add additional manufacturers or suppliers of biological materials to support our in-house manufacturing capabilities; - seek regulatory and marketing approvals for our product candidates, if any, that successfully complete development; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - seek to identify and validate additional product candidates; - acquire or in-license other product candidates, technologies or biological material; - make milestone or other payments under any in-license agreements; - maintain, protect and expand our intellectual property portfolio; - build our manufacturing facilities and secure arrangements for clinical and commercial manufacturing; - seek to attract and retain new and existing skilled personnel; - · create additional infrastructure to support our operations as a public company; - continue, through Calyxt, to advance research and development of future plant-based innovations and solutions, including the initiation and advancement of additional field trials, compliance with applicable regulatory regimes, and the acquisition of germplasm and other biological materials, and to execute upon the deployment of such innovations through Calyxt's go- to-market strategies; and - experience any delays or encounter issues with any of the above.
+- progress our sponsored clinical trials AMELI-01, BALLI-01 and MELANI-01, and initiate additional clinical trials for other self-owned product candidates; - continue to advance the research and development of our current and future immuno-oncology product candidates; - advance research and development efforts for our HSC product candidates; - further develop and refine the manufacturing process for our product candidates; - maintain our manufacturing facilities in Paris (France) and Raleigh (North Carolina, USA), continue production at our in-house manufacturing facilities and change or add additional manufacturers or suppliers of biological materials to support our in-house manufacturing capabilities; - seek regulatory and marketing approvals for our product candidates, if any, that successfully complete development; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - seek to identify and validate additional product candidates; - acquire or in-license other product candidates, technologies or biological material; - make milestone or other payments under any in-license agreements; - maintain, protect and expand our intellectual property portfolio; - seek to attract and retain new and existing skilled personnel; - create additional infrastructure to support our operations as a public company; - experience any delays or encounter issues with any of the above.

 We do not expect to generate material revenues from sales of our therapeutic product candidates unless and until we successfully complete development of, and obtain marketing approval for, one or more of our product candidates, which we expect will take a number of years and is subject to significant uncertainty.
 Accordingly, we anticipate that we will need to raise additional capital prior to completing clinical development of any of our therapeutic product candidates.
 Until such time that we can generate substantial revenues from sales of our product candidates, if ever, we expect to finance our operating activities through a combination of milestone payments received pursuant to our collaboration and license agreements, equity offerings, debt financings, government or other third-party funding and collaborations, and licensing arrangements.
-However, we may be unable to raise additional funds or enter into such arrangements when needed on favorable terms, or at all, which would have a negative impact on our financial condition and could force us to delay, limit, reduce or terminate our development programs or commercialization efforts or grant to others rights to develop or market product candidates that we would otherwise prefer to develop and market ourselves.
+However, we may be unable to raise additional funds or enter into such arrangements when needed on favorable terms, or at all, which would have a negative impact on our financial condition and could force us to delay, limit, reduce or terminate our development programs or commercialization efforts or grant to other rights to develop or market product candidates that we would otherwise prefer to develop and market ourselves.
 Failure to receive additional funding could cause us to cease operations, in part or in full.

-Our consolidated financial statements for 2018, 2019 and 2020 have been prepared in accordance with International Financial Reporting Standards, or IFRS, as issued by the International Accounting Standards Board, or IASB.
+Our consolidated financial statements for 2019, 2020 and 2021 have been prepared in accordance with International Financial Reporting Standards, or IFRS, as issued by the International Accounting Standards Board, or IASB.